m4sterbunny/vale-play/README.md

 ## Commands

-Grab the to-date version of a style package referenced int the vale.ini with `vale sync`
+Grab the to-date version of a style package referenced in the vale.ini with

+`vale sync`

 > Microsoft is sourced from https://github.com/errata-ai/Microsoft